On extended associative semigroups: Introduction

-In the fourth section of this paper, we are interested in a linear version of EAS, CEDS and dual CEDS, based on a linear version of Lemma \ref{lem2.6}.
-An $\ell$EAS is pair $(A,\Phi)$, where $A$ is a vector space and $\Phi:A\otimes A\longrightarrow A\otimes A$ is a linear map satisfying the \emph{$\ell$EAS braid equation}:
+Similar formulations can be done for CEDS and dual CEDS, see Lemma \ref{lem2.6}.
+This reformulation naturally leads to the notion of linear EAS: an $\ell$EAS is pair $(A,\Phi)$, where $A$ is a vector space and $\Phi\colon A\otimes A\longrightarrow A\otimes A$ is a linear map satisfying the \emph{$\ell$EAS braid equation}